 Somerset Local Authority is responsible for co-ordinating all first admission applications (starting school).
 The Starting School booklet ‘A Guide for Parents’ is available on the Somerset County Council website.
 This sets out the primary admission application process and a range of information about all schools and academies in Somerset.

 School place applications can be made online here or on paper application forms which must be returned to the School Admissions Team at Somerset County Council.
-These can be downloaded from the website address above or obtained by calling Somerset Direct on 0300 1232224.
+These can be downloaded from the website address below or obtained by calling Somerset Direct on 0300 1232224.
 Parents are responsible for ensuring they make a school place application by the closing date which is 15 January each year.

 The address for Somerset County Council Admissions Team is: